-Description [Not defined in ICAO Doc 4444] FANS 1/A. - The WILCO, UNABLE, AFFIRM, NEGATIVE, ROGER, and STANDBY responses are not enabled (NE) for flight crew selection.
-An uplink message with a response attribute NE is considered to be closed even though a response may be required operationally.
-Under some circumstances, a downlink error message may be linked to an uplink message with a NE attribute.
-For downlink messages Response required.
+Response column Description NE [Not defined in ICAO Doc 4444] FANS 1/A .- The WILCO, UNABLE, AFFIRM, NEGATIVE, ROGER, and responses are not enabled (NE) for flight crew selection.
+An uplink message with attribute NE is considered to be closed even though a response may be operationally.
+Under some circumstances, a downlink error message may be uplink message with a NE attribute.
+For downlink messages Y Response required.
 Yes Valid responses.
 Any CPDLC uplink message, LOGICAL ACKNOWLEDGEMENT (only if required).
-Response required.
+N Response required.
 No, unless logical acknowledgement required.
 Valid responses (only if LOGICAL ACKNOWLEDGEMENT is required).
-LOGICAL ACKNOWLEDGEMENT, SERVICE UNAVAILABLE, FLIGHT PLAN NOT HELD, ERROR FANS 1/A.- Aircraft do not have the capability to receive technical responses to downlink message elements with an "N" response attribute (other than LACK or ERROR for ATN B1 aircraft).
+LOGICAL ACKNOWLEDGEMENT, SERVICE UNAVAILABLE, FLIGHT PLAN NOT HELD, ERROR FANS 1/A .- Aircraft do not have the capability to receive technical responses to downlink message elements with an "N" response attribute (other than LACK or ERROR for ATN B1 aircraft).
 In some cases, the response attribute is different between FANS 1/A aircraft and ICAO Doc 4444.
 As an example, most emergency messages have an "N" response attribute for FANS 1/A whereas ICAO Doc 4444 defines a "Y" response attribute for them.
-As a consequence, for FANS 1/A aircraft, the ATC will need to use alternative means to
+As a consequence, for FANS 1/A aircraft, the ATC will need to use alternative means to acknowledge to the flight crew that an emergency message has been received.